JPKamphuis/RLHF-sparsity/README.md

 The model-based approach uses the MOSEK solver, which requires a license.
 It can be replaced with a default solver from CVXPY, such as SCS.
 # Running the code
 The jupyter notebooks contain all the code to replicate the findings and figures in our paper.

+model_free.ipynb defines the model-free REINFORCE algorithm which updates the policy with the direct human feedback

+baseline(EOT)_model_based.ipynb estimates the reward function and learns from only end-of-trajectory feedback

+sparse_feedback_model_based.ipynb implements the same framework as the previous notebook but samples feedback more often than end-of-trajectory.